AI in Education: Separating Fact from Fiction

 Want to see how this is helping students with different needs?
 Read our article on How AI Supports Students with Disabilities.

-SuperKnowva: Making the Learning Journey Personal
+SuperKnowva: Making Learning Personal

 The future isn't a battle between humans and machines.
 It’s a partnership.
 When we stop fearing the tech and start using it to clear the path, there's no limit to what we can learn.